 Giulia Moiraghi is a post-doctoral researcher in Philosophy and has been a dedicated Yoga practitioner for about 20 years.
-After a summa cum laude Master’s Degree in Contemporary Aesthetics from the University of Milan in 2005, she completed a Ph.D. in Philosophy at the University of Verona in 2010.
+After a summa cum laude Master’s Degree in Contemporary Aesthetics from the University of Milan, she completed a Ph.D. in Philosophy at the University of Verona.
 She is the author of In cammino verso la cosa.
 Heidegger dall’estetica all’ontologia, (On the Way to the Thing.
 Heidegger from Aesthetics to Ontology, Mimesis, Milano, 2006, monography) and has written several essays on philosophical subjects.
-She is a certified yoga teacher at the Cavedine Yoga Academy (3-Years Teacher Training – 1920 hours) and Y.A.N.I. member (National Association of Yoga Teachers) and teaches yoga and meditation since 2013 in Rovereto (TN), where she founded “Fenomeno Yoga” in order to create a bridge of communication between Eastern contemplative practices and Western philosophical research.
-The practice of asana and breathing techniques is developed phenomenologically, according to a method particularly suited to Western background and culture, that is, as an experience that holds at its center the "embodied" dimension of Being-there, a dance at the heart of Being, beyond any construction or ideology.
+She is a certified yoga teacher at the Cavedine Yoga Academy (3-Years Teacher Training – 1920 hours) and Y.A.N.I. member (National Association of Yoga Teachers) and teaches yoga and meditation since 2013 in Rovereto (TN), where she founded “Fenomeno Yoga” in order to create a bridge of communication between Eastern contemplative practices and Western phenomenological research.
+The practice of asana and breathing techniques is developed phenomenologically.
 In 2017 she published with Corriere della Sera: Cura e Ardore.
 Il rigore e la passione della pratica yoga (Care and Ardor.
-The Rigor and Passion of Yoga Practice), RCS, Milano, 2017.
-In September 2020 she will teach a course on Philosophy within the “Consciousness and Cognition Summerschool” of the University of Pisa.
+The Rigor and Passion of Yoga Practice), RCS, Milano, 2017, (new edition 2021).
+From 2020 she started a collaboration with the University of Pisa where she teaches in the Master program "Neurosciences, mindfulness and contemplative practices" and in the Summer-School "Consciousness and Cognition". https://www.youtube.com/watch?v=syF790cw12M&lc=UgyuvXdDLefi6oe1jUR4AaABAg

 But if you want to know how it really went, here is a longer and more informal version!